 Faculty Research: Isenberg Professor Shares Supply Chain Expertise During Pandemic

-Isenberg’s Anna Nagurney, John F. Smith Memorial Professor of Operations Management, has been getting calls from media outlets since it became clear that the coronavirus pandemic was leading to unusual supply chain shortages, from toilet paper and canned soup to surgical masks and pharmaceutical products.
-Her early interviews focused primarily on consumer challenges at grocery stores, but as vaccines have been approved, Nagurney has been interviewed by numerous journalists looking for her insights and knowledge of transportation logistics to explain how the shots would be getting to people around the world.
+Isenberg’s Anna Nagurney, Eugene M. Isenberg Chair in Integrative Studies, has been getting calls from media outlets since it became clear that the coronavirus pandemic was leading to unusual supply chain shortages, from toilet paper and canned soup to surgical masks and pharmaceutical products.
+Her early interviews focused primarily on consumer challenges at grocery stores, but as vaccines have been approved and distributed, Nagurney has been interviewed by numerous journalists looking for her insights and knowledge of transportation logistics to explain how the shots were getting to people around the world.

 Her commitment to sharing her expertise with the public during this time of widespread uncertainty highlights the influence of Nagurney's academic scholarship: